Solvro/ml-promochator/README.md

    python scripts/scrape_scholarly.py
    ```

-Before running recomend.py, please ensure that you have downloaded the authors_with_papers.csv file from the (promochator dataset)[https://drive.google.com/drive/folders/1odcaykO5uGtJXGugjCm8UioFT2XWWHNM].
+Before running recomend.py, please ensure that you have downloaded the authors_with_papers.csv file from the [promochator dataset](https://drive.google.com/drive/folders/1odcaykO5uGtJXGugjCm8UioFT2XWWHNM).
 Place the file in the data folder within your project directory.

 2. recomend.py